World Sleep Day

 Not getting enough exercise and sunlight can also make it harder for you to fall asleep, stay asleep, and get healing deep sleep.
 This is linked to what we call your circadian rhythm.

 This is your 24-hour body ‘clock’ - the sleep-wake pattern that controls your body’s main functions.
-It’s affected by light and darkness,
+It’s affected by light and darkness, and other factors that help your body prepare for sleep or waking.

-and impacts your sleep badly.
+Blue light from screens disturbs this rhythm and impacts your sleep badly.
 So does working late night shifts, travelling to different time zones, certain meds, mental health issues, and an unhealthy lifestyle.

 But there’s a lot you can do to recover your sleep rhythm!